 The purpose of the Call is to support projects that encourage people of all ages and from all walks of life to be informed, inspired and involved in STEM.

-- can judge between competing STEM arguments / engage in informed debate on STEM issues
+- Judge between competing STEM arguments / engage in informed debate on STEM issues

-- encourage young people to study and work in STEM
+- Encourage young people to enjoy and use STEM for leisure and to study and work in STEM

-- reach participants not normally engaged with STEM, as well as continuing to target existing audiences
+- Reach participants not normally engaged with STEM, particularly those who are not “scientifically converted” as well as continuing to target existing audiences.

 Partnership projects (between different people and organisations, e.g. scientists and ethicists, educators and artists) are welcomed and encouraged.